Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here are some home page offers that tend to perform well:

 As for how to add this form, your content management system (CMS) likely gives you the option to embed it on your home page, and you can also use lead capture software to add the form.
 Make the form obvious and upfront to the visitor.
-Ideally, it should be the first thing they see.
-Also, clearly explain the value they’ll receive.
+Ideally, it should be the first thing they see and should clearly explain the value they’ll receive.
 Here’s an example of our email capture form:

 In addition to your home page, it’s important to put lead magnets on your most visited blog posts and pages (hence why a traffic audit is so crucial).
 Ensure that these magnets are relevant to the page offering them, and therefore to the current needs and interests of the visitor.
 This increases the chances they’ll click on it.